-Sadly, exotic wild animals are not only kept in zoos and traveling shows but also in people's living rooms and backyards.
-From the perspective of animal welfare, wild animals and even many popular "pets" are completely unsuited for private keeping.
+Sadly, we realize that exotic wild animals are not only kept in zoos and traveling shows but also in people's living rooms and backyards.
+From the perspective of animal welfare, wild animals are completely unsuited for private keeping.
 In contrast to domesticated species like dogs and cats, wild animals have not adapted to life in human care even over hundreds of years.

 Big cats as pets

-Sanctuaries today are filled to capacity with big cats who were either: relinquished to them by owners who could no longer afford to feed and care for the animals; confiscated by law enforcement due to neglect, abandonment, or animal cruelty; or rescued from roadside attractions, circuses, exotic animal auctions, and other public exhibits.
+Sanctuaries today are filled to capacity with big cats who were either: relinquished to them by owners who could no longer afford to feed and care for the animals; confiscated by law enforcement due to neglect, abandonment, or animal cruelty; or rescued from exploitative roadside zoos, circuses, exotic animal auctions, and other public attractions.

 Contact your legislators today to support the Big Cat Public Safety Act!

 The captive big cat crisis is why passage of the Big Cat Public Safety Act (H.R.
-1380) is so important!
-The Big Cat Public Safety Act will protect the public and help bring an end to the excessive breeding, mismanagement, and inhumane treatment of thousands of tigers, lions, and other big cats in the U.S.
+1380/ S.2561 )is so important!
+The Big Cat Public Safety Act will protect the public and put an end to the incredibly cruel "cub petting" operations throughout the country by restricting direct physical contact between big cats and the public.
+It will also limit private ownership, bringing an end to the excessive breeding, mismanagement, and inhumane treatment of thousands of tigers, lions, and other big cats in the U.S.

 FOUR PAWS DEMANDS